Redcloudz/MixedMessagesProject/README.md

 ## Project Objectives

 + Build message generator program using JavaScript
-+ Use Git verion control
++ Use Git version control
 + Use command line
-+ Practice and develope locally on your computer
++ Practice and develop locally on your computer

 ## Pre-requisites